William Wentworth: Writings

 Wentworth became involved in literary pursuits, and by 1824 had published a number of notable works.
 He had created a minor stir in 1816 by anonymously publishing a satirical verse attacking the Lieutenant-Governor of New South Wales, George Molle.
-In 1819, he published a book entitled: A Statistical, Historical, and Political Description of the Colony of New South Wales and Its Dependent Settlements in Van Diemen's Land.
-In this book Wentworth advocated for an elected assembly for New South Wales, free press, trial by jury and settlement of Australia by free emigrants rather than convicts.
+In 1819, he published a book entitled A Statistical, Historical, and Political Description of the Colony of New South Wales and Its Dependent Settlements in Van Diemen's Land.
+In this book, Wentworth advocated for an elected assembly for New South Wales, free press, trial by jury and settlement of Australia by free emigrants rather than convicts.
 It served as the source material for the first theatrical play set in Van Diemen's Land (modern-day Tasmania), the bushranging melodrama Michael Howe the Terror! of Van Diemen's Land, which premiered in London in 1821.

-In 1823, he also published an epic poem Australasia, the first book of verse by a native-born Australian poet, which contained the lines:
+In 1823, he also published an epic poem Australasia, the first book of verse by a native-born Australian poet, which contains the lines: